Are you prepared for your teaching job search with an excellent, focused student-teacher resume targeted to submit for the perfect position?

 Next, a list of areas of expertise or core competencies can bring your unique skills to light.

-Focus on trending and innovative methods you learned in school, for instance, Multiple Intelligences, Growth Mindset, Differentiated Instruction, Multicultural Units, Assessment Techniques, Brain-based Learning, and Reflective Teaching.
+Focus on trending and innovative methods you learned in school, such as multiple Intelligences, Growth Mindset, Differentiated Instruction, Multicultural Units, Assessment Techniques, Brain-based Learning, and Reflective Teaching.

 The list of qualities should catch the reader’s eye right away.
-If you include the correct terminology, it will make the impression you are a modern teacher.
-If you should communicate, you are a well-rounded and creative individual with practical methods to maximize student learning.
+Increasing the correct terminology will make the impression that you are a modern teacher.
+If you communicate, you are well-read and creative, with practical methods to maximize student learning.

 After your list of skills, including your education and credentials, instead of jumping right into your teaching experience.

-Emphasize your program, major, and minor, if applicable.
+Emphasize your program, central and minor, if applicable.

 Highlight your grade point average, scholarships, honors programs, or any other features of your academic career you are exceptionally proud of and feel would impress potential employers.

 Most candidates focus on the years they have been teaching.
-Since your experience is limited, focus instead on the effective techniques and methods you employed during your practicum or internship.
-Make sure you list all relevant accomplishments with precise details (being vague is a no-no).
+Since your experience is limited, focus on the practical techniques and methods you employed during your practicum or internship.
+Ensure you list all relevant accomplishments with precise details (being vague is a no-no).

-If you are going through an alternative certification program or have just started your internship, you can create a general area on your resume specifically for teaching techniques and instructional methods.
+Suppose you are going through an alternative certification program or have just started your internship; you can create a general area on your resume specifically for teaching techniques and instructional methods.

 Include a list of instructional techniques you are learning and future strategies you would like to incorporate in the classroom in your career as a teacher.
-Bullet these points to grab the reader’s attention and for easy reading.
+Bullet these points to grab the reader’s attention and make them easy to remember.
+Regardless of the type of position you are seeking or the amount of experience you have under your belt, make sure you have an eye-catching student-teacher resume.

-Simple borders, a little color, a relevant graphic, or bolding key points can go a long way for making you stand out from numerous other student teacher candidates.
-You can review these resume and cover letter samples to get ideas for your student teacher resume and see our writing samples.
+Simple borders, a little color, a relevant graphic, or bolding key points can make you stand out from numerous other student-teacher candidates.
+Review these resume and cover letter samples to get ideas for your student teacher’s resume.